macroing/OpenRC/README.md

 * Textures such as normal color textures.
 * Texture mapping such as spherical texture mapping.

-Note: More supported shapes, lights, textures and texture mapping algorithms may very well be added in the future.
+**Note** More supported shapes, lights, textures and texture mapping algorithms may very well be added in the future.

 Supported Controls
 ------------------